zachleat/zachleat.com/web/_posts/2018-12-22-dont-stop-learning.md

 Looking back on this project—even though this framework never really came out of obscurity (and certainly passed back into it very quickly), I was able to take away some very beneficial skills independent of the framework and the project software stack.
 Not just skills about things that worked well, but insight into things that didn’t work well too.
 Perhaps unsurprisingly XSLT didn’t last 😎 but you get the idea.
 I picked up some skills that would be valuable moving forward.
 That’s the key and perhaps the nuance that the original article was missing—if and when your circumstances dictate that you’re going to be knee deep in a framework, look for those opportunities to learn something that will be useful to you on the next project using the next _framework du jour_.

 > Been studying React’s source lately.
-Double buffering, lazy initialisation, singly linked lists, requestIdleCallback...you can learn a ton by reading the code of a popular open source project. <br>[Carl Mungazi 🇿🇼 (@CarlMungazi) December 21, 2018](https://twitter.com/CarlMungazi/status/1075912692685332480)
+Double buffering, lazy initialisation, singly linked lists, requestIdleCallback...you can learn a ton by reading the code of a popular open source project. <br>[@CarlMungazi on December 21, 2018](https://twitter.com/CarlMungazi/status/1075912692685332480)

 (See, Carl gets it.)